thiagoluizfb/tag_albums/README.md

 # FEATURES

+This project is made by the main app "tag_albums" and also by more four apps: "Home", "Profiles", "Photos" and "Subscription".

   ## Landing page
   - The landing page is already interactive, it has a blinking tab which tempts the user to already starting tagging, which is the main goal of the page